countable-web/open-source-corporation/sales/PROPOSALS.md

 ### Writing Style

   * Optimize for clarity, not sophistication or length.
-  * Use as few words as possible to get the point across.
+  * It should be clear how every sentence relates to the evlauation criteria.
+If any sentence is not clearly providing evidence or building trust, remove it.
 Efficient communication that knows just what to leave out is a great demonstration of confidence and expertise.
-  * When editing, consider deleting the least relevant 20% of content and examples.
-It will make the good parts shine if they're not buried.
+  * Include an visual or diagrams (about one every 2 pages)
+  * Use the active voice,.
+  * Mention the customer, more often than you mention your own company.

 ### Angle

-Now that you know the most important thing they want to achieve from your questions, you must create an "angle".
-This means you should create some uncertainty that competitors will deliver what matters, by emphasizing what's unique about your team's ability to solve the problem.
+What really matters (hidden need), and why will you deliver it better than the other bidders?
+  * How is your approach different and will lead to a better result?
+  * How does this project relate to your mission, values, and your team's experience?
+Include a couple stories about this, to create a special connection to the project.

 In particular, if you're not the frontrunner, this is critical.
 Plant a seed of doubt about the frontrunner and build on that.
 A good one is that as a newcomer you can provide more customization because your product is still more flexible and early in its development lifecycle.